 Estimating labor costs.
 First, let's define what labor actually is.
 Labor is the cost to install any item or perform a task based on an hourly rate and productivity per hour.

-If you have a cubic yard of concrete being installed on site, the labor cost is what it's gonna take to actually prepare that concrete and place it with manpower on the job site.
+If you have a cubic yard of concrete being installed on site, the labor cost is what it’s going to take to actually prepare that concrete and place it with manpower on the job site.
 Labor costs for estimates include multiple factors such as hourly rates, burden, productivity, crews, and resources.
-Labor is derived of hourly rates, crew size, and productivity per hour.
+Labor is derived from hourly rates, crew size, and productivity per hour.

-Now this might sound pretty complicated, but we're getting granular here.
-This all rolls up into a much simpler labor cost, but it's good to know all the increments, all the little miscellaneous components required to come up with the total overall cost of your labor.
-Good example is a journeyman at $50 an hour can frame 150 linear feet of wall in eight hours.
+Now, this might sound pretty complicated, but we're getting granular here.
+This all rolls up into a much simpler labor cost, but it's good to know all the increments—all the little miscellaneous components required to come up with the total overall cost of your labor.
+A good example is a journeyman at $50 an hour who can frame 150 linear feet of wall in eight hours.

-That's $2.67 per linear foot.
-And that is $50 an hour times eight hours equals $400 per day divided by 150 linear feet per day equals $2.67 per linear foot.
-Now labor resources include journeymen, laborers, foremen, et cetera.
+That equals $2.67 per linear foot.
+That’s $50 an hour times eight hours equals $400 per day, divided by 150 linear feet per day, which equals $2.67 per linear foot.
+Now, labor resources include journeymen, laborers, foremen, etc.

-Let's look at the calculation on that.
-That's $50 plus $18 equals $68 an hour times eight hours per day equals $544 per day.
-Divide that by the 250 linear feet of that condition, and that equals $2.18 per linear foot.
+Let’s look at the calculation for that. $50 plus $18 equals $68 an hour.
+Multiply that by eight hours per day, which equals $544 per day.
+Divide that by the 250 linear feet, and that equals $2.18 per linear foot.

-Keep in mind that it's often required that labor resources are required for a specific task, meaning that one person, for example, cannot install asphalt paving on the surface of a road if you have about 1,000 square feet.
-It requires a crew, it requires a team or a number of resources all at one time combined into a total hourly rate.
-So depending on how labor resources are utilized, they can often be more profitable depending on the crew size and how the crew is being utilized.
+Keep in mind that it’s often required that multiple labor resources are needed for a specific task.
+One person, for example, cannot install asphalt paving over 1,000 square feet of roadway alone.
+It requires a crew—it requires a team or multiple resources working simultaneously—combined into a total hourly rate.
+So depending on how labor resources are allocated, they can often be more profitable based on crew size and how the crew is being utilized.

-Crews are comprised of any combination of resources such as one foreman, one journeyman, and two laborers.
-That's considered a four-man crew.
-And some tasks require no more and no less than a four-man crew, so keep that in mind as you're pricing out labor on your projects.
+Crews are composed of any combination of resources such as one foreman, one journeyman, and two laborers.
+That’s considered a four-man crew.
+Some tasks require exactly a four-man crew—no more, no less—so keep that in mind when pricing out labor on your projects.

-If you have multiple journeymen working on a task, it could be more profitable and more efficient to actually have fewer journeymen with other laborers.
-In other words, you don't need journeymen necessarily to haul the heavy materials into the site for it to be installed.
-If you have too many installers in one area at one time, it could be problematic because then it gets too congested and not enough room for the installation to properly take place.
+If you have multiple journeymen working on a task, it might actually be more efficient and cost-effective to have fewer journeymen supported by additional laborers.
+In other words, you don’t necessarily need journeymen to haul heavy materials into the site for installation.
+If too many installers are working in one area at the same time, it can become congested, leaving insufficient room for the installation to take place properly.

-You gotta find that sweet spot of what it's actually gonna take to do the installation effectively or most effectively depending on the crew size.
-Also keep in mind that sometimes you're driven by other factors such as time.
-If you're in a hurry, you gotta get this job done real quick, you might be forced to actually provide more laborers all at one time or if anything, perhaps extend the work hours per mandate, which could cost more money as well.
+You need to find that sweet spot of what it will actually take to do the installation effectively, depending on crew size.
+Also keep in mind that sometimes other factors—such as time—can influence labor needs.
+If you need to get this job done quickly, you might be forced to provide more laborers at one time, or possibly extend work hours per mandate, which could also increase costs.

-So there's a lot of factors to take into consideration and labor resources is a combination of all the labor costs that you'll be using to install that one particular component.
+There are many factors to consider, and labor resources are a combination of all the labor costs used to install a particular component.